babylonlabs-io/rollup-bsn-contracts/SPEC.md

 }
 ```

-**Expected Behavior:** Finality contracts SHOULD implement this administrative handler with the following verification logic:
+**Expected Behaviour:** Finality contracts SHOULD implement this administrative
+handler with the following verification logic:

-1. **Admin Authorization**: Verify that the caller is the current contract admin:
+1. **Admin Authorization**: Verify that the caller is the current contract
+   admin:
    - Query the current admin address
    - Verify that the message sender matches the current admin address